 We encourage projects to coordinate with the BRRIT early and as often as needed.
 The BRRIT can provide early guidance on regulatory requirements and help projects navigate the permitting process.
 Participating in the pre-application process with the BRRIT is the most important thing projects can do to improve permitting timelines and outcomes.

 Once Restoration Authority staff inform you that your project is on the BRRIT Project List, the BRRIT will contact you to schedule a pre-application meeting.
-BRRIT pre-application meetings are generally held on the first Wednesday of each month (see dates for the next six meetings below).
+BRRIT pre-application meetings are generally held on Wednesday mornings from 10-12, with up to two Wednesdays each month reserved for pre-application meetings.

 The length of the pre-application process and amount of coordination will depend on many factors including the complexity of each project and the stage of project planning/design.
 We encourage projects to provide as much detail as possible as the project develops and submit any draft reports to the BRRIT for early review and feedback at any time during the pre-application process.
 Following the meeting, the BRRIT will provide written comments, questions, and suggestions for permitting pathways.